So, you wanna get back into Warmachine.

 Warjacks and Warbeasts

-Gone are the days of fixed warjack and warbeast loadouts.
-While nothing has changed about Legacy warjacks and warbeasts, in new Armies released for Mk4 you now get 2 chassis options (usually a light and a heavy) and each has a selection of heads, arms, and other Hardpoints that you choose during listbuilding to change it’s capabilities.
+While nothing has changed about Legacy warjacks and warbeasts, in new Armies released for Mk4 you now get at least 2 chassis options (usually a light and a heavy) and each has a selection of heads, arms, and other Hardpoints that you choose during listbuilding to change it’s capabilities.
 For Warbeasts this includes selecting it’s Animus.
-To facilitate this all Cohort models now come with pre-made magnet holes and are sold with the correct magnets to mount all of their Hardpoint options.
+To facilitate this all modular Cohort models now come with pre-made magnet holes and are sold with the correct magnets to mount all of their Hardpoint options.

 SKUS and releases